 Following the approval of the Mashhad University of Medical Sciences Ethics Committee and the receipt of the clinical trial code, the researcher began sampling at the Milad Infertility Center in Mashhad.
 In the first stage, infertile women who came to plan their IVF treatment on the first day of treatment to perform a basic ultrasound (day 2-3 of the menstrual cycle) and were eligible for the study were identified, and after stating the objectives of the study and explaining the confidentiality of the research information their consent was obtained.
 They entered the study following agreeing to participate and completing the written consent form.
 Clients in both groups received the same treatment program.
-The control group received the center's usual services in the standard long protocol (prescription of contraception pills and folic acid in the first visit of the first cycle and, beginning on day 21, prescription of Super fact JMRH and inject 2 HCG hormones, and 34-36 hours later, they obtained egg aspiration under the direction of vaginal ultrasound (under anesthesia) without consultation.
+The control group received the center's usual services in the standard long protocol (prescription of contraception pills and folic acid in the first visit of the first cycle and, beginning on day 21, prescription of Super fact 50 Iranian- 25 units of Super fact and JMRH azithromycin on the second day of the second cycle - folliculography six days later in the third visit) and ultrasound every two to three days to reach the dominant follicle, cut the super fact, and inject 2 HCG hormones, and 34-36 hours later, they obtained egg aspiration under the direction of vaginal ultrasound (under anesthesia) without consultation.